telerik/ajax-docs/introduction.md

 ## Support and Feedback Options

-Your constructive feedback is important and it helps us improve our resources and services.
-Here are the ways to ask your questions or to submit your feedback:
+Your feedback is important and it helps us improve our resources and services.
+Here are the ways to ask your questions or submit feedback:

 * *Online Ticketing System* - License holders and active trialists can take advantage of our outstanding customer support delivered by the developers building the library.
 To submit a support ticket, use the [UI for ASP.NET AJAX dedicated support](https://www.telerik.com/account/support-tickets) system.
 * *[UI for ASP.NET AJAX forums](https://www.telerik.com/forums/aspnet-ajax)* - Get the community's support or share information with it.